TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ami/deployment-guide/_index.md

 1. An account with AWS with access to the AWS Marketplace.
 If you don't have one, one can be created using the [Create an AWS account](https://portal.aws.amazon.com/billing/signup#/start) page.
 2. An RSA Public-Private Key pair
 3. Sufficient rights on your account to create IAM roles.
 4. A LoRaWAN compliant Gateway.
-This guide uses a [Tektelic Kona Micro]( https://tektelic.com/wp-content/uploads/KONA-Micro.pdf).
 5. A LoRaWAN compliant End Device.
-This guide uses [Smart Building Sensors - Motion sensor](https://connectedthings.store/gb/home-and-office-sensors/smart-building-sensors-motion-sensor-eu868.html).
 6. Access to a name server for DNS mapping.

 ## Deployment using AWS Cloud Formation

-### Step 1: Prepare your deployment
+### Step 1: Prepare the Deployment

 1. Login to your AWS Marketplace and navigate to the [product page for {{% tts %}} for LoRaWAN](https://aws.amazon.com/marketplace/pp/B081HZKDJ4).
 2. Choose the correct AWS Region in which to deploy your stack.
 Also choose the **Software Pricing Tier** that suits your needs.